Any enrolment for the EcoTrail Wicklow® 2020 implies the tacit acceptance of the of the following regulations:

 1.17 MAXIMUM TIME AUTHORISED AND TIME GATES

-These time gates have been calculated to enable the participants to get to the Finish in the maximum time laid down, while still making possible stops.
+These time limits have been calculated to enable the participants to get to the Finish in the maximum time laid down, while still making possible stops.
 To be authorised to continue the event, competitors must set off again from the refreshment zone before the fixed time limit (whatever their arrival time in the refreshment area).

 In the case of poor weather conditions and/or for safety reasons, the organisation reserves the right to cancel and/or to stop the race including modify the time limits and course route.